bingeli1212/nitrile-preview/doc/DOC-styles.md

   If this flags has been set then the text will be rubified.

-+ range:x/1/10 y/2/20 z/3/30
++ animate:x/1/10 y/2/20 z/3/30

   This value holds a list of environment variables and the start/end values for each one of them.
-This value is currently utilized by the 'animation' bundle.
+This value is currently utilized by the 'diagram' bundle, such that if this property is set, then the diagram will generate a number of animated diagrams each of which is made by altering the set of environment variables to something between its start and end values.

-+ total:12
++ quantity:12

-  This value holds the total amount.
-This value is currently utilized by the 'animation' bundle to express the total number of animated diagrams to generate.
+  This value holds the quantity for certain operation.
+This value is currently utilized by the 'diagram' bundle to express the total number of animated diagrams to be made if its "animate" property has been set to something that is not an empty string.

 + fillonly:1